AxisCommunications/axis-aws-kinesis-vsp/README.md

-# Axis AWS Kinesis Video Streams Producer
+# AWS Kinesis Video Stream Application

-The Axis AWS Kinesis Video Streams Producer can be run on an Axis camera as a container, making it possible to stream video to AWS Kinesis Video Streams.
+The AWS Kinesis Video Stream Application can be run on an Axis camera as a container, making it possible to stream video to AWS Kinesis Video Streams.
 The stream can thereafter be fed into other AWS services such as Rekognition to perform analytics.